jeremy1015/wbweb/_posts/2014-11-25-software-engineer.markdown

 * A desire to learn and work in an environment that favors the functional programming paradigm over object oriented programming

 * A TS/SCI is required by our customer.
-Please do not apply for this role if you do not hold this specific US security clearance.
+Please do not apply for this role if you do not hold this specific US security clearance

 #### Preferred (In Descending Order):